rafal-mokrzycki/ollama-chatbot/README.md

 # ollama-chatbot
-Chatbot to get information form PDFs using Ollama (LLMs)
+Chatbot to get information from PDFs using Ollama (LLMs)